liborty/TokenCrypt/README.md

 ### Manual alternatives:

 #### `sudo ./uninstall`
 will delete previously installed programs and scripts.
-Use to force a completely fresh start.
+It can be used to force a completely fresh start.
 To be followed by:

 #### `./install`
 This installs everything without the local compilation.
 Thus the ready made executables `symcrypt`, `hexcheck` and `hexify`, pulled from the repository, can be installed on `x86_64` architecture.
 They are compiled from `C` sources and tested automatically at github.com (see the green badge at the top of this document).